Global Health Programs

 Visiting Scholars

 We look forward to working with visiting scholars.
 Programs of study and research are tailored to the scholars’ needs.
 Costs for programs are depend on length of time as well as the planned activities.
 Our Center for Professional Development also has programs that may be of interest and can be incorporated into the overall plan.
 Housing options will be explored with the scholar.
 The Global Office offers guidance to ensure your visit will be beneficial to you and your organization.
-Please email us at sw488@sn.rutgers.edu for more information.
+Please email us Emilia Iwu for more information.

 Service Learning